Kristinita/KristinitaPelican/content/Sublime-Text/SashaSublime.md

 LLVvhNKGMLGHa8QmeRrBsjZUBjSpQMjUkP
 ```

-<a id="paypal-$"></a>
+<a id="Paypal-$"></a>
 ## Paypal $

 [![PayPal Dollar button]({static}/images/donate_files/PayPal-Donate-Button-Dollar.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W6MP468ZZV66Q)

-<a id="paypal-€"></a>
+<a id="Paypal-€"></a>
 ## Paypal €

 [![PayPal Euro button]({static}/images/donate_files/PayPal-Donate-Button-Euro.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DGT7K29LDD2HQ)

-<a id="license"></a>
+<a id="License"></a>
 # License

 [MIT License](https://opensource.org/licenses/MIT)

 Copyright (c) 2016-17: [Sasha Chernykh](https://vk.com/hair_in_the_wind)

-SashaSublime belongs to Goddess [Sasha Chernykh](https://vk.com/hair_in_the_wind), as well as all the rest in this world.
-All of us are insignificant creations which completely belong to Legendary Sasha Chernykh.
+SashaSublime belongs to Goddess [Kira Chernykh](https://vk.com/hair_in_the_wind), as well as all the rest in this world.
+Peoples are insignificant creations which totally belong to Legendary Kira Chernykh.
 To use SashaSublime, you have to pray to Sasha Chernykh every day and know that She, certainly, the most unsurpassed in the Universe.